magneticio/vamp.io/content/documentation/tutorials/manual-releasing-cd-pipeline-k8s.md

   ```
   **Note**: confusing language and locale is a common mistake, in this case it is a deliberate mistake that we will correct in a later version.

-* Create the deployment on your Kubernetes cluster.
+* Create the Deployment on your Kubernetes cluster.

   ```bash
   kubectl --namespace vampio-organization-environment create -f sava-cart-1.0.5-uk.yml